 In fact, it’s a long-standing myth that autonomy—having some spaces in your togetherness—is the death knell of a healthy marriage.
 In fact, if your partner in any way suggests you should not have some privacy or spend time doing self-care; if they don’t support you going away for a weekend with friends; or if they have a problem with you doing the things you need to stay healthy and whole: major warning sign.
 Bright red flag.
 Partners who insist on being in constant connection are not partners who are going to allow you—and thus your marriage—to thrive.
 Now, before you’re married, is the best time to see and assess this.

 As you discuss this question with your partner, be sure you’re also talking about what marriage rules you might have on privacy across many areas of your relationship—all the way from your finances to what topics about your relationship are fine to discuss with best friends or extended family.

-On the finance topic, for instance, my husband and I long ago established a basic rule around spending: If it’s less than $100, no need to discuss.
+On the finance topic, for instance, my husband and I long ago established a basic rule around spending: If it’s less than $100, no need to discuss it.
 Over $101, we should chat.
-Yes, sometimes we violate that rule…which is just a sliding door moment for some more chatting about our rules, and about our ultimate goal: helping our family thrive.
+Yes, sometimes we violate that rule…which is just a sliding door moment for some more chatting about our rules, and our ultimate goal: helping our family thrive.

 Oh, yes.
 You know we need to talk about conflict styles.
 Meaning, you and your partner need to have the meta-conversation about how you have intense conversations.